 The Winterbourne Wind Farm project will include approximately 50km of new 330kV transmission line.

 Excellent Wind Resource

-Though the population density is relatively low, there are several existing residences within the project area, and the proposed wind farm will be designed to minimize potential visual and noise impacts to landowners and tenants in the area.
+The proposed wind farm will be designed to minimise potential visual and noise impacts to landowners and tenants in the area.
 Much of the project area is currently used for livestock grazing and has been cleared of trees and other vegetation, meaning the potential for impacts to flora and fauna is greatly reduced.

 Strong Supportive Community

 Importantly, a broad section of the community, including landowners, many neighbours, jobseekers and local businesses are supportive of the proposed project.
 The wider community will see a significant benefit through the community benefit fund which will be one of the largest such funds in Australia.

 We have been actively engaging with landholders, neighbours, the Walcha community, government at all levels and local businesses since mid-2019.

 WinterbourneWind will continue our commitment to community engagement as the project moves forward to ensure the proposed project addresses community concerns and meets expectations.